eProsima/Integration-Service-docs/docs/index.rst

 - Allowing to build modular systems, including existing systems as submodules.

-- Providing precise control over the flow of data, allows spliting networks and protect them with firewalls and NATs.
+- Providing precise control over the flow of data, allowing to split networks and protecting them with firewalls and NATs.

-- Transforming data, changing topic names, quality of services, filtering, even data types and custom operations over the data values, allows to integrate different versions of topic definitions.
+- Transforming data, changing topic names, quality of services, filtering, even data types and custom operations over the data values, allowing to integrate different versions of topic definitions.

 - Exposing selected topics and accepting data from remote locations it allows testing integration connectivity, topic compatibility and use-cases, easing development, integration and testing.